-National Analytical Response to Harmful Algal Blooms-related Marine Animal Mortality Events
+National Analytical Response to Harmful Algal Bloom–related Marine Animal Mortality Events

 Project Status: This project began in January 2000 and is Ongoing

-We use extreme events to research new or changing impacts of Harmful Algal Blooms (HABs) in coastal waters.
-The NOAA Analytical Response Team (ART) leverages cutting-edge analytical methods and collaborative relationships with wildlife biologists to document the impacts of HABs on coastal ecosystems.
-We assist coastal managers and the scientific community in their investigations of marine animal mortality events.
+We use extreme events to research new or changing impacts of harmful algal blooms in coastal waters.
+The NOAA Analytical Response Team leverages cutting-edge analytical methods and collaborative relationships with wildlife biologists to document the impacts of harmful algal blooms on coastal ecosystems.
+Also, we assist coastal managers and the scientific community in their investigations of harmful algal bloom–related marine animal mortality events.

 Why We Care